umn-dash/sql-novice-survey/_episodes/11-prog-R.md

 ~~~
 {: .r}
 ~~~
-        id  personal   family
+   person_id  personal_name   family_name
 1       dyer        William          Dyer
 2         pb          Frank       Pabodie
 3       lake       Anderson          Lake
 4        roe      Valentina       Roerich
 5   danforth          Frank      Danforth
 ~~~
 {: .output}

 Finally to write an entire table to a database, you can use `dbWriteTable()`.
 Note that we will always want to use the `row.names = FALSE` argument or R
 will write the row names as a separate column.
 In this example we will write R's built-in `iris` dataset as a table in `survey.db`.

 ~~~